Long-tailed shrew: Conservation

 Overall, no major threats of the long-tailed shrew exist throughout its range.
 However, the species has ingested pesticides from the invertebrates it consumes.
 Most long-tailed shrews reside in public lands, national forests, parks, or remote lands.
 To help conserve them, mass disturbance of habitat land is to be prevented, as well as much protection from pesticide contamination as possible.

 Similar species

 The northernmost examples of this species were until recently thought to be a separate species, the Gaspé shrew (S. gaspensis) inhabiting the Gaspé Peninsula and Cape Breton Island.
 However, a 2004 study indicated that the two species were conspecific, with the long-tailed shrew exhibiting a cline towards a smaller size at the northern edge of its range.
-When they were regarded as separate species, the Gapsé and long-tailed shrews inhabited similar habitats, but were thought to be sympatric species with adjacent ranges.
+When they were regarded as separate species, the Gaspé and long-tailed shrews inhabited similar habitats, but were thought to be sympatric species with adjacent ranges.
 They are now generally accepted to be the same species, with S. gaspensis a junior synonym, not a subspecies.